ViaBill-Integrations/ViaBill-Odoo/README.md

 2) Go to the main odoo.conf file, and add options like in config/odoo.conf.
 If you don’t know where the main odoo.conf file is, there is a good chance it is in the /etc/odoo directory.

-3) In payment_viabill/views pricetag script in product_pricetag_views.xml and cart_pricetag_views.xml with you script.
-You don’t have to touch the div element.
+3) In payment_viabill/views/product_pricetag_views.xml file, update the dummy pricetag script with your pricetag script.
+Do the same thing for cart_pricetag_views.xml.
+You don’t have to touch the div elements.

 4) Inside the Odoo web interface admin panel go to Apps and click “Update Apps List”.